15 Unique Things to Do in Cancun (+ 5 Day Itinerary)

 Pickpocketing and petty theft are common in the Hotel Zone where it’s crowded.

 Police checks aren’t that common, but they can happen, especially at night on the roads.
 Corruption in Mexico doesn’t need to be dramatized, and not all authorities are out to get you.
-Be that as it may, don’t drive with alcohol in your back seats, and in fact, it’s best to avoid driving at night at all.
+Be that as it may, don’t drive with alcohol in your back seat, and in fact, it’s best to avoid driving at night at all.

 Scammers are often at large in crowded cities, and Cancun is no exception.
-Don’t be egged into buying anything shady, don’t climb into just any taxi, and don’t be obnoxious with your camera gear, tech, car, possessions, jewelry, or anything else that falls under the “wealthy and white” image.
+Don’t be tricked into buying anything shady, don’t climb into just any taxi, and don’t be obnoxious with your camera gear, tech, car, possessions, jewelry, or anything else that falls under the “wealthy and white” image.

 Cancun is one of the most sought-after travel destinations in the world!
 There’s no shortage of unique things to do and epic places to see.